Klaudeta/custom-upload-flow/README.md

 Vaadin 11 Java integration of https://github.com/Klaudeta/custom-upload

-This add-on allows to add a server validator the upload component to decide if the uploaded file is content valid to be accepted.
+This add-on allows to add a server validator to the upload component to decide if the uploaded file content is valid to be accepted.

 You can use the validation as follows: